How to Book Cheap Flights in South Africa: 12 Proven Strategies

 How do I find last-minute cheap flights in South Africa?

-Last-minute cheap flights in South Africa are less common than in some other markets — airlines here don't discount heavily at the last minute because business travellers keep demand high.
-Your best bet is to use flexible date search on Travelstart, compare early morning departures, and be willing to fly midweek.
+Last-minute cheap flights are less common here — airlines don't discount heavily at the last minute because business demand stays high.
+Your best bet is flexible date search, early-morning departures, and a willingness to fly midweek.
+Waiting for a last-minute drop rarely works on domestic routes.

 Is it cheaper to book directly with the airline or via a booking site?

-In South Africa, prices are generally the same whether you book directly with the airline or via a comparison site like Travelstart.
-The advantage of comparison sites is seeing all airlines at once.
-Some airlines have loyalty programme benefits (like SAA Voyager miles) that are only available when booking direct.
+In South Africa, prices are generally the same either way.
+The advantage of a comparison site is seeing every airline at once.
+Some airlines have loyalty benefits (like SAA Voyager miles) available only when booking direct.

 Can I get a refund on a cheap South African flight?

-Most base fares from FlySafair, Lift, and CemAir are non-refundable.
-Airlink and SAA offer flexible fares that allow changes or refunds for a premium.
-Always check the fare rules before booking if you need any flexibility.
+Most base fares from FlySafair, Lift and CemAir are non-refundable.
+Airlink and SAA offer flexible fares allowing changes or refunds for a premium.
+Always check the fare rules before booking if you might need flexibility.

 Ready to find cheap flights?